 The changes in the AHA guidelines go beyond policy-they reflect a commitment to improving survival rates and extending life-saving skills to people worldwide.
 Whether you’re an instructor, a medical professional, or a concerned citizen, these updates equip you to make a difference when it matters most.

 Same Day CPR stands out as a trusted provider of AHA-certified courses, including BLS, ACLS, and PALS.
-With locations in Maryland, Delaware, Virginia, New Jersey, North Carolina, District of Columbia, New York, Pennsylvania, Missouri, we offer convenient schedules and a commitment to high-quality training.
+With locations in Delaware, the District of Columbia, Georgia, Maryland, Missouri, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Texas and Virginia we offer convenient schedules and a commitment to high-quality training.
 This makes it easy for you to gain or renew certifications.
-By joining programs like these, you’ll be equipped with the latest knowledge and skills to save lives when every second counts.
+By joining programs like these, you’ll be equipped with the latest knowledge and skills to save lives.
 Stay informed, adapt to changes, and support the AHA’s mission to save lives through science and education.
 Find our location to get started.

 Reference (PDF): 2025 AHA CPR and ECC Guidelines